Colors & Patterns

 For a bicolor Ragdoll, the points are restricted to the ears, tail, mask, and saddle area.
 The mask has a white, inverted "V" which remains within the outer edges of the eyes.
 The cat's chin, chest, underside, legs, and feet are completely white; though minor spots of color may be displayed with pet quality cats.
 Just like with the other patterns, the contrast between the cat's point and body depend on the coat type.

 Lynx Ragdolls have tabby points, pencil lines on the face, white eyeliner, and white rimmed ears.
-The lynx pattern is an overlay to any of the above patterns.
+The lynx pattern is actually an overlay to any of the above patterns.
 This variation is caused by the dominant agouti gene which "switches on" the tabby markings.
-The lynx pattern can be found overlaying any of the above colors and patterns, and it is most obvious with darker colored points.
+The lynx pattern can be found overlaying any of the above colors and patterns, but it is most obvious with darker colored coats.

 program with our current